cypherhat/terraform-workshop/01-aws-vpc/README.md

 resources.

-If you open the Amazon console and look under EC2 -> Key Pairs, you will see a new keypair has been created named "hashicorp-training".
+If you open the Amazon console and look under EC2 -> Key Pairs, you will see a new keypair has been created named "environment_name".
 We will use this keypair to connect to new EC2 instances created on Amazon in the next parts of this tutorial.